Last Updated On:

 Now that we have a basic idea about what website personalization is, let’s look at a few ways in which you can use it.

-Typically, this involves showing relevant content to users so that they continue to interact with it on your website.
+Typically, this type of website personalization involves showing relevant content to users so that they continue to interact with your website.
 This requires data about a user’s previous interactions with your website.

 The previously cited examples of Netflix and Facebook use content recommendations to retain visitors on their platform.
 These websites may also utilize a user’s personal information to tailor their recommendations even further.